 In an outcome study related to career thoughts, Kilk (1997) found that scores on all three CTI scales (Sampson et al., 1986) distinguished between students who had selected a field of study and students who had not selected a field of study.
-Her research also showed that the Decision Making Confusion scale differentiated between those students who had completed or who were enrolled in a college career course and those who had not completed a college career course.
+Her research also showed that the Decision-Making Confusion scale differentiated between those students who had completed or who were enrolled in a college career course and those who had not completed a college career course.
 This finding could be considered an output of enrollment in a career course.
-There was also a significant difference in the DMC and EC scores between those students who had completed or who were enrolled in a college career course and the students who comprised the normative sample for the CTI instrument, further output results.
+There was also a significant difference in the DMC and EC scores between those students who had comprised the normative sample for the CTI instrument, further output results.
 In summary, Kilk (1997) showed that the CTI scales could differentiate among students with regards to the status of major indecision and enrollment in a career course.